mcm223/dwa15-spring2018/misc/code-style.md

 + [Don't use placeholder attribute for labeling](https://github.com/hail2u/html-best-practices#dont-use-placeholder-attribute-for-labeling)
 + [Don't mix character cases](https://github.com/hail2u/html-best-practices#dont-mix-character-cases)

+## Validating HTML
+During development and before submission, run any/all pages of your project via the [w3 validator](https://validator.w3.org) to identify and fix any errors or warnings.
+(If you disagree with any of the warnings the validator is showing, email me ahead of time so we can confer on whether ignoring the warning is acceptable).

 ## PHP Code in display files
 You may diverge PSR-1/PSR-2 guidelines in display files (.html, .blade.php) that incorporate PHP if it's for the purposes of writing more legible display code.